Kazade/simulant-engine/documentation/assets/prefabs.md

 The GLTF loader maps glTF nodes to Simulant stage node types:

 - Nodes with a mesh become **Actor** nodes.
+- Nodes used as a joint by a skin become **Joint** nodes, and an **Armature** is inserted above the skeleton to hold and render the meshes bound to it.
+Nodes with a *skinned* mesh become plain **Stage** nodes, since their mesh belongs to the armature.
 - Nodes with a camera definition become **Camera** nodes.
 - Nodes with a light definition become **Light** nodes.
 - All other nodes become **Stage** (grouping) nodes.